Preshupj/Stock-Price-Prediction/README.md

 We are predicting the stock price of AMC Entertainment Holdings using Facebook Prophet.

 *Data File is extracted from yahoo finance.
-*Facebook fbprophet is used to predict future price.
+-Facebook fbprophet is used to predict future price.